namelleess/doc/README.md

 4. All IDs must be unique within their scope
 5. All required fields must be provided
 6. Values must match their specified types
+7. Only documented keys are allowed for each object/field type

 ## Placeholders